Amos47/2400/Chapter1/Ch01_Basics.md

 So only something that is *useful* can be called information.
 Now that's a bold statement.
 Our task then becomes to discover what *useful* means.
 I will argue that useful has to do with either causing change or persisting the *status quo*.
 Decision and action cause either change or persistence (the absence of change when change *could* occur).
 Please stay for the show.

 Right up front let's get clear on something. **Wikipedia is no more a scientfic tool that are my mother's grand Irish musings.
-Leprechauns may or may not be real, but Wikipedia won't solve the mystery.** My use of Wikipedia in this book is to encourage thoughtful discussion and not to provide any kind of proof; you will always get my interpretation of the issue at hand and often get other sources with which to augment or compare.
+Leprechauns may or may not exist, but Wikipedia won't solve the mystery.** My use of Wikipedia in this book is to encourage thoughtful discussion and not to provide any kind of proof; you will always get my interpretation of the issue at hand and often get other sources with which to augment or compare.
 Such is academics.

 With that out of the way, [Wikipedia](https://en.wikipedia.org/wiki/Information) provides a definition most pertinent and useful for us: